ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - ENABLE_SEAFILE
      - False
      - Enable the built-in Seafile integration for file synchronization.
 Requires a stand-alone Seafile instance.
+   * - SEAFILE_FQDN
+     -
+     - FQDN of host where any enabled Seafile service instance is running
+   * - SEAFILE_RO_ACCESS
+     - False
+     - Toggles integrated read-only access to any locally hosted Seafile instance.
    * - ENABLE_SANDBOXES
      - False
      - Enable the built-in sandbox resource feature for grid jobs